novadyna/developer-manual/docs/backend/analytics/intro.md

 ### The Basics

-The heart of the analytics stack is the `heartbeat` function, its endpoint being:
+At the heart of the analytics stack is the `heartbeat` function, its endpoint being:

 ```txt
 analytics/events/{eventId}/heartbeat